WWE News: Former World Champion Opens Up About Failed Title Run

 “I wasn’t expecting to become WWE Champion so soon.
 All I knew was I was working hard, just giving it 100% because as you know I got released in 2014 and I was away from WWE for two years.
 So, I had a lot of regrets in that time that during my first run I didn’t apply myself fully, and I always said that if I got a second chance in WWE I was going to leave nothing in my tank.”

 According to Mahal, he’s struggled watching other talent get opportunities ahead of him since then.
-However, he believes that he’ll achieve more championship success in WWE if he works hard enough, and he hopes to have a WrestleMania moment at next year’s show — which takes place in his hometown of Tampa Bay, Florida.
+However, he believes that he’ll achieve more championship success in WWE if he works hard enough, and he hopes to have a WrestleMania moment at next year’s show, which takes place in his hometown of Tampa, Florida.

 #Shanti seems to be paying off for @JinderMahal right about now…#RAW @WWENoWayJose pic.twitter.com/lTL9AhI9P5